 Inspired by the outpouring of global support for the Students Rebuild Paper Cranes for Japan Challenge, celebrated artist Vik Muniz created a magnificent piece, titled "Large Paper Crane," with thousands of the cranes in his Brooklyn studio.
-Vik’s creation is beautifully captured in the New York Times' Sunday Magazine photo essay and is for sale here as a benefit poster to aid long-term recovery and reconstruction.
+Vik’s creation is beautifully captured in the New York Times' Sunday Magazine photo essay.
+Proceeds from the benefit poster aided long-term recovery and reconstruction.

 - Poster design by Tony Morgan, Step Graphics.

 - The character in "Large Paper Crane" means "together," and represents the thousands of people who came together to fold cranes and support Japan in the Students Rebuild Paper Cranes for Japan Challenge.

 - This poster measures 40" x 50".